-Contractor is liable for all reasonable costs incurred in performing the PPM program including additional materials required to ensure the standards are always met e.g. replacement stakes, ties, top soil etc. The only exception to this is where costs to repair damage caused by vandalism or accidental damage by members of the public which shall be covered by the Council.
+The contractor is liable for all reasonable costs incurred in performing the PPM program including additional materials required to ensure the standards are always met e.g. replacement stakes, ties, topsoil etc. The only exception to this is where costs to repair damage caused by vandalism or accidental damage by members of the public which shall be covered by the Council.
 In these cases, damage must be reported as detailed in section Dead & Dying Trees and works agreed by the Instructing Officer.
 Itemised invoices will then need to be supplied to the Council showing the additional cost breakdown.

-3.6.4 Replacement of Failures
+Replacement of Failures

-The Contractor, who will replace all failures with replacement stock of the same size and species as that originally specified, unless otherwise agreed by the Instructing Officer shall ensure 100% stocking with live plants at the end of the first season.
-Replacement of all failures and all missing and Page 79 of 112 defective planting stock shall be at the Contractor's own expense and shall be completed during the period November to February following the Defects Liability Period.
+The contractor, who will replace all failures with replacement stock of the same size and species as that originally specified, unless otherwise agreed by the Instructing Officer shall ensure 100% stocking with live plants at the end of the first season.
+Replacement of all failures and all missing and defective planting stock shall be at the contractor's own expense and shall be completed during the period November to February following the Defects Liability Period.